-Get address in the CTA specified by operand b which corresponds to the address specified by operand a.
+Get address in the CTA specified by operand $\mathfrak b$ which corresponds to the address specified by operand $\mathfrak a$.

-Instruction type .type indicates the type of the destination operand d and the source operand a.
+Instruction type .type indicates the type of the destination operand a and the source operand a.

 When space is .shared::cluster, source a is either a shared memory variable or a register containing a valid shared memory address and register d contains a shared memory address.
 When the optional qualifier .space is not specified, both a and d are registers containing generic addresses pointing to shared memory.